OSSystems/meta-browser/meta-chromium/README.md

 - Parts of the V8 (Chromium's JavaScript engine) build need to run binaries built for the target, for which we use QEMU.

+## Supported OE/Yocto releases

+We only support the master branch and the current LTS releases of OE/Yocto, using this repo's master branch for the former and separate branches for the latter.

+Recent non-LTS releases should still work with our master branch, and we'll create branches capturing the last buildable version once they stop working with the latest version.

 ## Build requirements

 This recipe requires clang, and GCC is not supported.
 Upstream Chromium has not